MASQ-Project/Node/USER-INTERFACE-INTERFACE.md

 }
 ```
 ##### Description:
-This is a simple acknowledgment that the requested scan has been triggered.
+This is a simple acknowledgment that the requested scan has been completed.

 #### `setConfiguration`
 ##### Direction: Request